Aeronca C-2: Roche Monoplane

 Jean A. Roche was a U.S. Army engineer at McCook Field airfield in Dayton, Ohio.
 Roche developed an aircraft with automatic stability and was granted U. S. Patent No. 1,085,461.
 Roche published his engineering ideas for the aircraft in Aerial Age Weekly and Slipstream Monthly magazines.
 The prototype was started in Ohio in 1923 with the assistance of fellow engineer Quinten Dohse.
 The aircraft used a triangular cross-section welded steel tube fuselage, with wood wings, was fabric-covered, and used wire bracing throughout.
 A Henderson engine was installed, but did not perform well.
 Next a custom 29 hp two-cylinder Morehouse engine was developed for the aircraft.
 On September 1, 1925, the aircraft was successfully test flown.
 Many pilots including Jimmy Doolittle tried out the aircraft.
 Wright Aeronautical hired Morehouse and rights to his Wright-Morehouse WM-80 engine.
 Left without an engine, They turned to Robert E. Galloway of the Aeronautical Corporation of America to use the Aeronca E-107 engine.
-The rights to the aircraft were sold to Aeronca in 1928 as the basis for the C-2 Design.
+The rights to the aircraft were sold to Aeronca in 1928 as the basis for the C-2.